akshaygulabrao/flappybird-monorepo/paper/outline.md

 ## Flappy Bird
 - Mobile game from 2013 that went viral
+- Game mechanics
 - Simple game mechanics make it an ideal candidate for reinforcement learning tasks
 - RL environment exists at [flappy-bird-gymnasium](https://github.com/markub3327/flappy-bird-gymnasium)

 ## Reinforcement Learning Techniques
 - Using a Q-table in Finite State Environments
 - Utilizing Function Approximation instead of a Q-table
+- Deep Q Networks

+## Benchmarking Reinforcement Learning
+- Best achievable average score with a score limit of 1000.
+- Sample inefficiency does not count
+- How close does it get to handcrafted agent.

 ## Handcrafted evaluation function
 - I made a handcrafted evaluation function.